kozyilmaz/bether/README.network.md

 ### Setup Node One

-Setup and launch node one, a non-mining full node
+Setup and launch node one: a non-mining full node
 ```javascript
 $ geth --datadir "~/bether" account new
 $ geth --datadir "~/bether" init genesis.json